poliastro/poliastro.github.io/content/articles/2021-11-october-updates.md

 and [contributed a new higher-order method to SciPy](https://github.com/scipy/scipy/pull/14956) that we hope to finish soon.

-And finally, both the [Open Source Cubesat Workshop](https://events.libre.space/event/5/abstracts/) and [SciPy Latin America](https://www.scipy.lat/conf/2021/), two very special events for us, have been announced!
+And finally, both the [Open Source CubeSat Workshop](https://events.libre.space/event/5/abstracts/) and [SciPy Latin America](https://www.scipy.lat/conf/2021/), two very special events for us, have been announced!